Poppy seed cake with chocolate ganache

 • 1 lb ground chicken or turkey thigh or breast

-• 29 oz canned chopped tomatoes
+• 2 large tomatoes or 29 oz canned chopped tomatoes

 • 5 tsp of chili seasoning (please see recipe below)